esphome/esphome-docs/components/climate/thermostat.rst

     - ``middle``
     - ``focus``
     - ``diffuse``
-  - **swing_mode** (*Optional*, climate swing mode): The default fan swing mode to switch the thermostat to when switching to this preset.
-If not specified it will remain on the fan mode it was on prior to switching.
+  - **swing_mode** (*Optional*, climate swing mode): The fan swing mode the thermostat should switch to when this preset is activated.
+If not specified, the thermostat's fan swing mode will remain unchanged when the preset is activated.
 One of:

     - ``off``
     - ``both``